maecky/cspn/README.md

 ## License

-BitGreen Core is released under the terms of the MIT license.
+CSPN Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 ## Development Process

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/bitgreen/bitgreen/tags) are created regularly to indicate new official, stable release versions of BitGreen Core.
+[Tags](https://github.com/cspn/cspn/tags) are created regularly to indicate new official, stable release versions of CSPN Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md) and useful hints for developers can be found in [doc/developer-notes.md](doc/developer-notes.md).